 DeLand High builds and sustains positive relationships with families by hosting a number of academic, athletic and community events.
-Families are encouraged to be actively involved by joining the School Advisory Council and/or joining one of the many athletic, band and other booster clubs available.
+Families are encouraged to be actively involved by joining the School Advisory Council and/or volunteering with any number of the many athletic, band and other booster clubs available.
 Parents are encouraged to assist with club and organization functions and in some cases, parents serve as sponsors.
 Evening activities and events are held to support parent involvement.
-School Advisory Council meetings are hosted on the first Thursday of each month during the school year.
-DHS clubs and organizations, guidance, and administration host a variety of events for parents and community members to participate in including school Spirit Nights at local businesses, Homecoming Float building, Athletic Signing Day Ceremony, Financial Aid and Scholarship Night, 9th Grade Orientation, Academic Awards and Performing Arts Ceremony, and Open House.
-Communication to parents and families occur through the use of our school's website (www.delandhs.org), Connect Ed messages by the principal, daily flyers, newsletters, on-site presentations, and other handouts sent home with students throughout the school year.
-DeLand High's school mission and vision statement are always included on brochures, programs, and agendas presented to parents, community members, and business partners.
+School Advisory Council meetings are hosted on the fourth Tuesday of each month during the school year.
+Partnerships have been forged with local community agencies to support student mentoring initiatives to provide mentoring and volunteer services for students.
+DHS clubs and organizations, school counselors, and administration host a variety of events for parents and community members to participate in including school Spirit Nights at local businesses, Homecoming Float building, Athletic Signing Day Ceremony, Financial Aid and Scholarship Night, 9th Grade Orientation, Academic Awards and Performing Arts Ceremony, and Open House.
+Communication to parents and families occur through the use of our school's website (www.delandhs.org), School Messenger telecommunication messages by the principal, flyers, newsletters, on-site presentations, social media (Facebook, Twitter, Instagram) and other letters sent home with students throughout the school year.
+DeLand High's school improvement plan goal are included on brochures, programs, and agendas presented to parents, community members, and business partners.
+Parents are provided information and resources to regularly access their student's gradebook and communicate regularly to faculty and school personnel.
+Partnerships have been forged with local community agencies to support student mentoring initiatives to provide mentoring and volunteer services for students.